 LEAK TO ICIJ

 Last month, authorities seized eight properties, including the estate in Grasse and luxury villas in the towns of Saint-Raphael and Grimaud in southeastern France.
-Two luxury vehicles, and company shares worth nearly 2.7 million euros, were also seized, the public prosecutor’s office said.
+Two luxury vehicles, and company shares worth nearly 2.7 million euros, or $2.9 million, were also seized, the public prosecutor’s office said.

 Under a 2013 anti-money laundering law, French courts require beneficiaries to prove the legitimate source of funds, reversing the burden of proof to simplify previously complex judicial investigations.
 The courts authorized the seizures due to the large sums of money involved and the opaque origin of the funds, which authorities told Le Monde were “symptomatic of suspected money-laundering operations.”